glebowadim/ihub_sample/README.md

 Sample Integration adds integration logs via API and writes messages to stdout.

-Sample Integration consist of two python files, SimpleIntegration.py and OVIntegration.py. ovintegration.py contains a class for working with API.
+Sample Integration consists of two python files, SimpleIntegration.py and OVIntegration.py. ovintegration.py contains a class for working with API.
 SampleIntegration.py is executable python script.

 The integration adds logs of the different log levels (Info, Warning, Error, Debug) every 5 seconds.